 How Much Do Dividends Pay?

-Dividends are calculated by the company based on available profits and may vary over time.
+Dividends are calculated by the company based on available profits, and may vary over time.
 The dividend payout amount is declared on the dividend announcement date and must be approved by a company’s board of directors before it can be paid out.

-Because the amount is variable, dividends aren’t a reliable income source.
+Because the amount is variable, dividends aren’t always a reliable income source.
 Moreover, some companies may even cut or suspend dividends if they hit a rocky period.

-That said, looking into key metrics such as dividend yield, dividend growth rate, and dividend payout ratio may prove helpful when deciding whether to invest in a certain company.
+That said, understanding key metrics such as dividend yield, dividend growth rate, and dividend payout ratio may prove helpful when deciding whether to invest in a certain company, whether you invest online or through a brokerage.

 What Can Dividend Income Be Used For?

-Is it Possible to Live off Dividend Income?
+Is It Possible to Live Off Dividend Income?

-After all, dividend payouts directly depend on a company’s profits and, thus, aren’t always dependable.
+After all, dividend payouts directly depend on a company’s profits and, thus aren’t always dependable.
 That means you’ll probably need to flesh out a diversified portfolio of dividend-paying assets to create enough income to sustain even a low cost of living.

 That’s why many investors thinking seriously about living off dividend income are retirees: they’ve had years to curate and fund a robust portfolio that can support them on dividends alone.